sudiptarana/invisible-cloak/README.md

 Yes!
 It’s the cloak that makes Harry Potter invisible.
  This happen with few line of python code in OpenCV.

+1. Capture and store the background frame [ This will be done for some seconds ]
+2. Detect the red colored cloth using color detection and segmentation algorithm.
+3. Segment out the red colored cloth by generating a mask. [ used in code ]
+4. Generate the final augmented output to create a magical effect.

 ### Prerequisites

 You need to install the following libraries